 - a.
-You must complete the relevant part of the SIF if you are applying under Category 6. - b.
-Category 6: you must fully complete the relevant part of the SIF and provide the required supporting evidence.
+You must complete the relevant part of the SIF if you are applying under Category 4 or Category 8. - b.
+Category 4: you must fully complete the relevant part of the SIF and provide the required supporting evidence.
 The SIF must be verified and signed by the relevant Church or Faith Leader, or an authorised Church or Faith Officer. - c.
-The SIF must be returned to the School office on or before 15th January 2024.
+Criterion 8: you must fully complete the relevant part of the SIF and supply written evidence to support the application. - d.
+The SIF must be returned to the School office on or before 15th January of the year in which your child is due to start schooling in the September.
 The SIF is available on the School website or a paper copy may be requested from the School office.
 Please note that if the School does not receive your SIF and any relevant evidence on time, then the Admissions Committee will have to make its decision only on the information it has in front of it.
 If there are exceptional circumstances that made it impossible for you to submit the SIF on time, these must be notified to the School immediately.